dazinator/dazinator.github.io/source/_posts/2015-04-19-understanding-an-asp-net-spa-project.md

 ## Understanding an ASP.NET Single Page Application project

-Like me, you may have noticed that when creating a new ASP.NET project in Visual Studio - there is now the option for a single page application.
+Like me, you may have noticed that when creating a new ASP.NET project in Visual Studio - there is the option to create a single page application.

 Let's see what that's about!